 9. Transfer tomato puree and saute until the raw smell goes away.

-10. Add red chili powder, turmeric, garam masala and salt.
+10. Add red chili powder, turmeric, garam masala, sugar and salt.

 11. Fry the masala until it begins to smell good and oil begins to separate.
 Takes about 2 to 4 mins.
 I haven’t used much oil here so oil is not visible.
 But dhaba style anda curry is made with more oil.